-- 3.3 To the extent that an institution is obliged under the Code to submit returns, statements and information to the Central Bank, such information and returns shall also be required under Section 18 of the Central Bank Act 1971, Section 41A of the Building Societies Act 1989 and Section 16 of the Insurance Act 1989, as applicable. - 3.4 The obligation to submit an annual compliance statement to the Central Bank pursuant to Section 25 of the Code shall be imposed by notice under Section 25 of the Central Bank Act 1997. - 3.5 The Code may be amended or supplemented by the Central Bank from time to time. - 3.6 This Code is imposed in addition to, and shall not affect, any other corporate governance obligations and standards to which an institution is subject otherwise than under these requirements and other conditions and/or requirements set out in the licence or authorisations of institutions. - 3.7 A contravention of the Code may be liable to the Central Bank using any of its regulatory powers, including, but not limited to, any or all of the following: - The imposition of an administrative sanction under Part IIIC of the Central Bank Act 1942; - The prosecution of an offence; - The refusal to appoint a proposed director to any preapproval controlled function where prescribed by the
+the Central Bank Act 1997.

-- Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010; and/or - The suspension, removal or prohibition of an individual from carrying out a controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010.
+- 3.5 The Code may be amended or supplemented by the Central Bank from time to time. - 3.6 This Code is imposed in addition to, and shall not affect, any other corporate governance obligations and standards to which an institution is subject otherwise than under these requirements and other conditions and/or requirements set out in the licence or authorisation of institutions. - 3.7 A contravention of the Code may be liable to the Central Bank using any of its regulatory powers, including, but not limited to, any or all of the following: - The imposition of an administrative sanction under Part IIIC of the Central Bank Act 1942; - The prosecution of an offence; - The refusal to appoint a proposed director to any pre- approval controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010; and/or - The suspension, removal or prohibition of an individual from carrying out a controlled function where prescribed by the Central Bank pursuant to Part 3 of the Central Bank Reform Act 2010. - 3.8 Where a provision of the previous Code is amended or deleted by this Code, any legal proceedings, investigation, disciplinary or enforcement action in respect of a right acquired or obligation or liability incurred in respect of a contravention of or act of misconduct under the provision in force at the time may be instituted, continued or enforced and any sanction or penalty in respect of such contravention or act of misconduct may be imposed by the Central Bank as if the provision of the previous Code had not been amended or deleted by this Code.

-4.0 Reporting to the Central Bank
+4. Reporting to the Central Bank

-- 4.1 The Central Bank will monitor adherence to the Code through its ongoing supervision of institutions. - 4.2 Any institution which becomes aware of a material deviation from this Code shall within 5 business days report the deviation to the Central Bank, advising of the background and the proposed remedial action. - 4.3 The Central Bank also requires each institution to submit an annual compliance statement as set out at Section 25, in accordance with any guidelines issued by the Central Bank, specifying whether the institution has complied with the Code.
+- 4.1 The Central Bank will monitor adherence to the Code through its on-going supervision of institutions. - 4.2 Any institution which becomes aware of a material deviation from this Code shall within five business days report the deviation to the Central Bank, advising of the background and the proposed remedial action. - 4.3 The Central Bank also requires each institution to submit an annual compliance statement as set out at Section 26, in accordance with any guidelines issued by the Central Bank, specifying whether the institution has complied with the Code.

-5.0 Transitional Arrangements
+5. Transitional Arrangements